Sun Valley, Los Angeles: Geography

+Demographics

 The 2000 U.S. census counted 75,848 residents in the 9.42-square-mile Sun Valley neighborhood—or 8,048 people per square mile, about an average population density for the city.
 In 2008, the city estimated that the population had increased to 81,788.
 In 2000 the median age for residents was 28, considered young for city and county neighborhoods; the percentage of residents aged 10 or younger was among the county's highest.